acadadev/rosrider_doc/05_PARAMETERS/README.md

 The ROSRider node reads the configuration parameters from the YAML file and stores them in its non-volatile memory (EEPROM).
 This allows the ROSRider to retain its configuration settings even after a power cycle.
-Dynamic parameters, such as PID control gains, can be adjusted on-the-fly using tools like `ros2 param` or our custom `ROSRider Parameter Manager`, and the changes are immediately applied.
+Dynamic parameters, such as PID control gains, can be adjusted on-the-fly using tools like `ros2 param` or our custom `ROSRider Parameter Manager` and the changes are immediately applied.

 {% capture tab1 %}